gvwilson/thirdbit/src/fiction/cloudherd/index.md

 But Noxy knew her mother as well as her mother knew her, and had assembled her arguments as she crossed the square.
-They were definitely old enough---why, they were all going to be riding *real* clouds in a few weeks, not just the tame old pair floating in the cloud pen.
+They were definitely old enough—why, they were all going to be riding *real* clouds in a few weeks, not just the tame old pair floating in the cloud pen.
 And they wouldn't be going far, just a few gallops down the pass, and it was really important for cloudherds to know how to do rescues, wasn't it?
-And---
+And—

 "Stop."
 Her mother held up a hand,
 pointedly ignoring the amused look on Granna Fee's face.
 "You can go.
 But!" she continued,
 "You do what you're told and nothing more, understood?"

 Noxy nodded obediently.